 “How you decide to tell your partner, family and friends is a personal decision that only you can make,” Jenny says.
 Deciding if you should tell your family or friends is your decision, and there is no right or wrong way to tell people in your life that you might be pregnant.

 How to tell a hook-up

-Have the conversation face-to-face and let him know that you are planning on taking a test.
-Keep it short and sweet, and definitely don’t apologize – he contributed just as much as you!
-If he tries to bring up the question of what you would do if you do turn out to be pregnant, gently let him know that you will keep him posted but that you will cross that bridge when you come to it.
+If you believe you may be pregnant, have the conversation with the other person face-to-face and let them know that you are planning on taking a test.
+Keep it short and sweet, and definitely don’t apologize – they contributed just as much as you.
+If the person tries to bring up the question of what you will do if you do turn out to be pregnant, gently let them know that you will keep them posted but that you will cross that bridge when you come to it.
 No need to get ahead of yourself when it comes to something that might not even be an issue!
-Of course, if you’re telling your boyfriend, you can be more open and communicative when it comes to discussing your options, but don’t stress yourself out until you’re sure.

 How to tell your boyfriend

-If you’re in a committed relationship and you feel comfortable telling your boyfriend, it can be really helpful.
+If you’re in a committed relationship and you feel comfortable telling your boyfriend, doing so can be really helpful.

 “I thought I was pregnant my sophomore year and my boyfriend and I had only been dating for a few months, so I was scared to tell him,” says Rebecca,* a senior at Middlebury College.
 “I eventually told him, and even though he was just as freaked out, he said he was glad that I told him so that I didn’t have to deal with it alone.”

 If you’re in a loving relationship, your SO should be more than willing to help you through whatever comes your way, pregnancy scares included.